 The Snowy Mountains, home to the Man from Snowy River is the location of Mt Kosciuszko.

-Come here in the winter months to get in a bit of skiing and check out Thredbo Village a great base for your explorations of the National Park.
+Come here in the winter months to get in a bit of skiing and check out Thredbo Village an excellent base for your explorations of the National Park.

-From the Main Range track, often considered to be the best day walk in Australia to the Yarrangobilly Caves in the northern end of the park the Kosciuszko region is a fantastic place to get in touch with nature and take a break from the buzz of the city.
+From the Main Range track, often considered being the best day walk in Australia to the Yarrangobilly Caves in the northern end of the park the Kosciuszko region is a fantastic place to get in touch with nature and take a break from the buzz of the city.

-Whilst you’re down south you could do worse than take a visit to the southern coasts of the state.
+While you’re down south, you could do worse than take a visit to the southern coasts of the state.